-Reconnecting with family and friends over the holidays doesn’t mean disconnecting from everyone else, aka you don’t have to miss out on free Wi-Fi while you travel.
-Enjoy internet access over the holidays by using our holiday guide to finding free travel Wi-Fi.
+Reconnecting with family and friends over the holidays doesn’t mean disconnecting from everyone else.
+Enjoy internet access over the holidays by using our holiday guide to finding free travel Wi-Fi during your journeys.

 Free Wi-Fi hotspots

 Most people know you can access free Wi-Fi at public locations, such as Starbucks and McDonald’s.
-But you can also get free travel Wi-Fi from less typical businesses, such as Megabus and select gas stations.
+But you can also get Wi-Fi from less typical businesses, such as Megabus and select gas stations.
 Plus, a variety of internet providers give customers, and even non-customers, access to their Wi-Fi hotspot network.
-If you use our tips and check out some of the Wi-Fi locations below, you’ll have no problem staying connected to the internet during your holiday vacation.

 How to find free Wi-Fi near you

-Wi-Fi Finder Free – Wi-Fi Finder Free shows you a map of free public Wi-Fi spots but also Wi-Fi that requires a password.
+- WiFi Finder – WiFi Finder shows you a map of public free Wi-Fi spots but also Wi-Fi that requires a password.

-WiFi Master Key – WiFi Master Key helps you find hotspots anywhere you travel and helps you connect to Wi-Fi networks with just one tap on the blue key in the app.
+- WiFi Master – WiFi Master helps you find hotspots anywhere you travel and connect to Wi-Fi networks with just one tap on the blue key in the app.

 - Osmino WiFi – Osmino WiFi allows you to locate Wi-Fi hotspots around the world with Wi-Fi hotspot maps and other user reviews.